jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 ## Simulator DPS settings

-The simulator has been designed to work in different provisioning use cases:
+The simulator has been designed to work with different provisioning use cases:
  1-If the simulator has no connection string, a provisioning process is initiated.
    This process requires a DPS configuration to be set.
    The DPS configuration can be provided by: